 When I first played Skyrim I didn’t understand all of the mechanics having not played much of Oblivion or the earlier games.
 However since having played The Elder Scrolls Online I’ve got a far greater appreciation of the lore and world.
 And in this sense Skyrim, and the Elder Scrolls games in general, really excel.
 It is a rich, vibrant and lore heavy world full of character which is believable and somewhere you want to explore.

 I’m not sure I’ll ever complete the story or play this game to completion.
-But I do look forward to finding new things on this version.
+But I do look forward to finding new things on The Elder Scrolls V: Skyrim – Special Edition.
 Overall it is an absolute classic videogame and the Xbox One X version is a bargain for the amount of content.
 It is disappointing it lacks a selectable higher fps mode or the VR option of the PlayStation 4 and PC.
 But it feels like a solid version otherwise.
 It is still loaded with Bethesda open-world jank.
 Even within a few hours I’ve seen an NPC get stuck on a chicken and a moose trying to run into a fence amongst other things.
 And seen the game lock up the Xbox One.
 Still hard not to love it and enjoy it though.